Famous Foods in Maryland: 21 Amazing Eats in MD

 Ask anyone along the East Coast, “What food is Maryland best known for?” and you’ll likely get the right answer: Maryland blue crabs.
 The local blue crab is an incredibly important part of Maryland’s cuisine, culture, and history.
 No Marylander can even think of Maryland without thinking of blue crabs—and few visitors can either.

 It’s been that way from before Maryland was Maryland.
 Native American tribes were harvesting blue crabs from the Chesapeake Bay and enjoying their incredibly sweet flavor long before European settlers arrived.
-Today, picking apart hot steamed crabs dusted in Old Bay Seasoning piled on a butcher-paper-covered table at your favorite crab house is still a time-honored tradition that never grows old.

 The sweet taste of the crab meat complemented by the unique spiciness of the Old Bay seasoning (more on that latter) is tough to beat.
-Add to that the company of friends and family catching up on the latest over bites and beers and you’ve got one of the hallmark highlights of a Maryand summer.
+Add to that the company of friends and family catching up on the latest over bites and beers and you’ve got one of the hallmark highlights of a Maryland summer.

 I love two Ocean City crab houses above all the rest.
 Waterman’s is a great all-around seafood restaurant that my family has been going to for decades.
 Hooper’s is great too, and it comes with a great view of the Isle of Wight Bay and the Ocean City skyline beyond.